 “Software is eating the world” - Marc Andreessen

 Software is everywhere.
-Every company today is dependent on software to deliver its services to end users.
-There is a lot of pressure on companies today to move faster and be more agile all while delivering better reliability and without sacrificing security.
+Every company today depends on software to deliver its services to end users.
+There is a lot of pressure on companies today to move faster and be more agile, all while delivering better reliability without sacrificing security.

 Mike Dilworth, Agile and DevOps transformation lead, recently said: “DevOps is a culture, not a role!
 The whole company needs to be doing DevOps for it to work.”

-Everyone in the company needs to be taken into consideration for the move to DevOps to be successful.
-This not only includes development and ops teams but, also senior leadership and everyone with a stake in the final product.
+Everyone in the company needs to be considered for the move to DevOps to be successful.
+This includes not only development and ops teams but also senior leadership and everyone with a stake in the final product.

-Devops is a cultural perspective on how everyone should be working together and seeks to address the issues caused due to the increased pressure to deliver software faster with better quality.
-It ensures continuous learning through short feedback loops that drives the continuous improvement.
-DevOps focuses on communication and collaboration within the organization to achieve the common goal.
+DevOps is a cultural perspective on how everyone should be working together and seeks to address the issues caused due to the increased pressure to deliver software faster with better quality.
+It ensures continuous learning through short feedback loops that drive continuous improvement.
+DevOps focuses on organizational communication and collaboration to achieve a common goal.

-Underpinning every Devops initiative is getting development and ops teams to standardize on a common set of agile processes and tools for delivering software.
+Underpinning every DevOps initiative requires development and ops teams to standardize on a common set of agile processes and tools for delivering software.
 A short list would include these major items:

 Build the business case

-IT leaders are asked to deliver more products and services at a faster rate and with better quality without their customers having to face any issues relating to reliability or security.
+IT leaders are asked to deliver more products and services faster and with better quality without their customers having to face any issues relating to reliability or security.

-Building a business case is a very crucial part of a successful DevOps transformation.
+Building a business case is crucial to a successful DevOps transformation.
 This is especially true for large organizations.
-According to Simon Sinek there is common denominator of great leaders who were catalysts for positive change.
+According to Simon Sinek, there is a common denominator of great leaders who were catalysts for positive change.

 “People don’t buy what those leaders are doing but why they’re doing it.” - Simon Sinek

-This same idea should be kept in mind when building organizational buy-in for a DevOps transformation.
-Just declaring “We’re doing DevOps” isn’t enough to get people on board.
-Instead to get people on board compelling questions like “Why?
+This idea should be considered when building organizational buy-in for a DevOps transformation.
+Just declaring, “We’re doing DevOps,” isn’t enough to get people on board.
+Instead, to get people on board, compelling questions like “Why?
 And why now?” need to be answered.

 The opposing goals of moving faster without compromising reliability and stability cause development and ops teams to be adversaries rather than allies.
 Developers and ops teams are also evaluated on different metrics.
 Developers are tasked with getting new features into production as fast as possible.
-Operations guys, meanwhile, are measured on the uptime and performance of systems.
+Meanwhile, operations guys are measured on the uptime and performance of systems.
 These differing goals and metrics make these teams antagonistic.

 DevOps Metrics